Green function and singularities in Stokes flow confined by cylindrical walls: Relation between Source singularities and the Green function in a bounded fluid domain

 Considering the identity $\Delta_x \Delta_{\xi}\, G^b_{\,\, \beta} ({\pmb x},{\pmb \xi}) = \Delta_\xi \Delta_{x}\, G^b_{\,\, \beta} ({\pmb x},{\pmb \xi})$, and comparing eq. (\ref{eq5}) with eq. (\ref{eq10}), the relation

 is obtained.
-It is possible to express the pressure $ P_{\beta}({\pmb x},{\pmb \xi})$ as the pressure due to the unbounded Stokeslet (see the Appendix \ref{App_Stokeslet}, eq. (\ref{eqB7})) and the pressure $Q_\beta({\pmb x},{\pmb \xi})$ entering eq. (\ref{eq7}), associated to the regular part of the Green function.
+It is possible to express the pressure $ P_{\beta}({\pmb x},{\pmb \xi})$ as the pressure due to the unbounded Green function (see the Appendix \ref{App_Stokeslet}, eq. (\ref{eqB7})) and the pressure $Q_\beta({\pmb x},{\pmb \xi})$ entering eq. (\ref{eq7}), associated to the regular part of the Green function.
 This leads to

 Since $G^b_{\, \, \beta}({\pmb x},{\pmb \xi})=0$ for ${\pmb x} \in \partial V_f$, from the momentum balance in eq. (\ref{eq10}) $P^{b}({\pmb \xi},{\pmb x})$ is a constant at the boundaries, which can be always set equal to zero.
 Furthermore, by applying the divergence operator to the point ${\pmb x}$ of the momentum balance in eq. (\ref{eq10}), the relation $\nabla_b \, P^{b}({\pmb \xi},{\pmb x})\, =\, 8\pi\, \delta({\pmb x},{\pmb \xi}) $ follows.
 Finally, defining $\phi({\pmb x},{\pmb \xi})$ such that $\nabla_\beta \phi({\pmb x},{\pmb \xi})\,=\, - \Delta_\xi Q_\beta({\pmb x},{\pmb \xi})$, we obtain that the "dual" pressure $P^b({\pmb \xi},{\pmb x})$ solve the Stokes system of equations